-But during the few days, he has seen 1,029 visitors coming to these translated pages.
+During only a few days, he has seen 1,029 visitors coming to these translated pages.

 It’s not easy to do, but it can help grow your google search traffic rapidly, especially if your blog or website is new.
-Just look at the google search traffic of Neil’s personal blog.
+Just look at the Google search traffic of Neil’s personal blog.

 If you want to maximize the amount of google search traffic you’re receiving, you can do a few things:

-- Create landing pages targeting each city you want to rank well in.
+1. Create localized sites per each region you are targeting—a site for each major city where most of your business comes from.
+2. Create landing pages targeting each city you want to rank well in.
 Yelp does a great job of this, and it has worked extremely well for them.

 Now, option 1 is probably a bit unrealistic, but option 2 is doable.
 Just make sure the content you are placing on each city page is unique and high in quality, or else you will get slapped with a Panda penalty.